dswenn/dswenn.github.io/library.md

 54. Prophet by Kahlil Gibran (30%)
 55. On China by Henry Kissinger
 56. Good Economics for Hard Times by Abhijit Banerjee and Esther Duflo
 57. Persepolis by Marjane Satrapi
-58. White Teeth by Zadie Smith
-59. toast by Nigel Slater
+58. toast by Nigel Slater
 60. The Mysterious Island by Jules Verne
-61. The Unsettling of America: Culture and Agriculture by Wendell Berry